№ Podcast clipper

 Repurpose long YouTube uploads into short-form clips.

-Save a YouTube Moment
+Save a YouTube moment

 Keep just the part that matters as an MP4 file.